Dolphin drive hunting

-Dolphin drive hunting, also called dolphin drive fishing, is a method of hunting dolphins and occasionally other small cetaceans by driving them together with boats and then usually into a bay or onto a beach.
+Dolphin drive hunting, also called dolphin drive fishing, is a method of hunting dolphins—and occasionally other small cetaceans—by herding them toward the shore with boats, typically into a bay or onto a beach.
 Their escape is prevented by closing off the route to the open sea or ocean with boats and nets.
-Dolphins are hunted this way in several places around the world including the Solomon Islands, the Faroe Islands, Peru, and Japan which is the most well-known practitioner of the method.
+Dolphins are hunted this way in several places around the world including the Solomon Islands, the Faroe Islands, Peru, and Japan, which is the most well-known practitioner of the method.
 In large numbers dolphins are mostly hunted for their meat; some end up in dolphinariums.